 A few weeks ago, I posted findings on common worship distractions.
-Since that time, some readers have questioned me more specifically about our findings regarding the musical component of worship.
+Since that time, some readers have questioned me more specifically about our findings regarding worship music.
 So, the goal in this post is to respond to that request.

 Let me be honest about my qualifications up front, though: I am not a musician or singer; I am a church consultant only reporting what our teams have found in more than 15 years of consulting.
 It is not my intent to be judgmental or offensive.
 I have utmost respect for those who lead us in worship.
 With those caveats in mind, here are 10 distractions we’ve encountered in the music element of worship.

 - Incomprehensible choir or praise team words—I start with this distraction (a repeat from the previous post) simply because we face this issue so often.
 The sound system may be poor, the singers may not enunciate well or the music may drown out the lyrics—but in any case, we miss the message while straining to understand the words.